geoflows/D-Claw/README.md

 ```
 to get the local .m-files in the output's parent directory, myapplication, above the same routines in the D-Claw matlab libraries (*ie.* Matlab will add the absolute path for ../ to the top of your path).

-## running D-Claw applications
+## Running D-Claw applications

 Running D-Claw applications is very similar to running applications in Clawpack v5.x.
 See the documentation at [clawpack.org](http://www.clawpack.org).
-In summary, an application directory houses your Makefile, which correctly resolves the D-Claw source code, as well as python set-up scripts.
+In summary, an application directory houses your Makefile (which correctly resolves the D-Claw source code) and some python set-up scripts.
 The local file setrun.py in an application folder is used to set runtime parameters, initial conditions and input data (*eg.,* topography DEMs).
 The make program is used to compile and run the code (as well as produce plots if the python plotting options are used).
 Plotting can be done with python or matlab scripts, which are included with D-Claw and application examples (*see* *eg.,* [geoclaw/dclaw-apps](https://github.com/geoclaw/dclaw-apps) on github).

 Setting up a given simulation essentially amounts to modifying the routine setrun.py.
 Unfortunately documentation is still lacking for the unique attributes of D-Claw.
 However, examples that can be modified can be found in the [geoflows/dclaw-apps](https://github.com/geoflows/dclaw-apps) repository.

 Further documentation is planned.

-## development
+## Development

 If you would like to make contributions to D-Claw or dclaw-apps, please follow the development workflow used for Clawpack, described at [www.clawpack.org/developers](http://www.clawpack.org/developers.html).
 In summary, please fork the repositories to your own github account, and issue pull requests on a feature branch to github/geoflows, *eg,*: